Reese Witherspoon & Olympian Adam Rippon Just Made Their Friendship Twitter Official

 Advertisement

-Rippon may be an Olympic athlete (and one of Twitter's favourites at that), but even he lost it when he saw the love from the actress.
+Rippon may be an Olympic athlete (and one of Twitter's favorites at that), but even he lost it when he saw the love from the actress.

 "WHEN YOURE RIGHT, YOURE RIGHT, @RWitherspoon," tweeted Rippon.
 "Also!!
 Quick movie idea for you: You (played by you) tweet me in the middle of the night at the Olympics and I (played by me) die immediately.
 Thoughts?"